OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: Introduction

 We verify our approach on both Occ3D-Waymo~\cite{tian2023occ3d} and the proposed OccTrack360 benchmark.
 On Occ3D-Waymo, our CFM consistently improves occupancy segmentation quality for geometrically regular categories, yielding relative gains of $11.1\%$ on \emph{signs} and $20.7\%$ on \emph{general objects} over the baseline.
 On OccTrack360, as shown in Fig.~\ref{fig:teaser}, FoSOcc establishes strong baselines for surround-view fisheye 4D occupancy tracking and demonstrates the effectiveness of jointly modeling fisheye-aware lifting and center-focused supervision.
 These results confirm that improving benchmark design and fisheye-aware modeling must go hand in hand for advancing holistic scene understanding.

-In summary, this paper makes the following contributions: \begin{itemize} \item We introduce \textbf{OccTrack360}, a new benchmark for 4D panoptic occupancy tracking from surround-view fisheye cameras, with long and diverse temporal sequences, instance-level voxel annotations, and principled visibility constraints tailored to fisheye imaging. \item We construct an all-direction occlusion mask and an MEI-based fisheye FoV mask, providing more faithful supervision and evaluation for wide-FoV voxel reasoning in dynamic driving scenes. \item We propose \textbf{FoSOcc}, a fisheye-oriented 4D occupancy tracking framework with a \textit{Center Focusing Module (CFM)} for instance-aware localization and a \textit{Spherical Lift Module (SLM)} for distortion-aware 2D-to-3D lifting under severe radial distortion. \item Extensive experiments on Occ3D-Waymo and OccTrack360 demonstrate that the proposed method is comparable to competitive alternatives and provides a strong baseline for future research on fisheye-based 4D occupancy tracking. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item We introduce \textbf{OccTrack360}, a new benchmark for 4D panoptic occupancy tracking from surround-view fisheye cameras, with long and diverse temporal sequences, instance-level voxel annotations, and principled visibility constraints tailored to fisheye imaging. \item We construct an all-direction occlusion mask and an MEI-based fisheye FoV mask, providing more faithful supervision and evaluation for wide-FoV voxel reasoning in dynamic driving scenes. \item We propose \textbf{FoSOcc}, a fisheye-oriented 4D occupancy tracking framework with a \textit{Center Focusing Module (CFM)} for instance-aware localization and a \textit{Fisheye-based Enhanced Lifting (FEL)} for distortion-aware 2D-to-3D lifting under severe radial distortion. \item Extensive experiments on Occ3D-Waymo and OccTrack360 demonstrate that the proposed method is comparable to competitive alternatives and provides a strong baseline for future research on fisheye-based 4D occupancy tracking. \end{itemize}